joinpursuit/AC3.2-Journey/README.md

         self.locationManger.startUpdatingLocation()

-I also created the logo and launch screen for our Journey project, hope you like it!
+I also created the logo, star images and launch screen for our Journey project, hope you like it!
+Overall, I enjoyed this group project, we not only learn from the experience of others, but everyone learns from seeing other people solution and also having fun at the same time.
+Sometimes I'd feel like I truly understood some concept - until I had a conversation with someone smarter.
+That conversation not only helps me realize how little I had understood, but would also leave me richer because of someone else's point of view.
+I think this is one of the benefits of a group project and group programming, looking forward to the next one!